 We have our own onsite laundry where students’ washing is done three times a week.
 For items needed in a hurry each boarding house has a small laundry and airing room.
 Laundry costs are included in our boarding fees.

 Boarders are responsible for keeping their own rooms neat and tidy each day, and all wet areas – kitchens, dining rooms and bathrooms – are cleaned daily by our cleaning team.
 Professional cleaners visit the boarding houses each semester for a more thorough clean of the rooms and other areas.

 Yes, including the basketball and tennis courts, cricket nets, playing fields and gymnasium.
 With permission boarders can swim at the nearby Kilmore Leisure Centre.

 What’s a typical day for a boarder?

-Boarders are woken by house leaders at 7 o’clock.
-While each house has its own negotiated routine, generally after showering and tidying rooms, the whole house attends breakfast together from 7.30.
-Morning chores and lunch orders are completed from 8 o’clock.
+Boarders are woken by house leaders at 7am.
+While each house has its own negotiated routine, generally after attending breakfast together, students shower and tidy rooms.
+Morning chores and lunch orders are completed from 8am.
 The houses close at 8.30 on school mornings.

 Recess and lunch

 Boarders collect morning tea and lunch from the school canteen.